Skip to Content

 Pipes

 Pipes are processing blocks for data enrichment.
-Each pipe requires input fields and emits output fields to a pipeline.
+Each of your input objects will be processed by every pipe of your pipeline.

 When creating a pipeline request you can pass additional configuration to pipes.
 The configuration for a pipe can be found in the pipe catalog.